List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 Simba

 Simba is a South African snack manufacturer that was acquired by PepsiCo in 1999.
 It is known for its snacks that are made up of potatoes and maize.
-This company also hold over 63% of the South African chips market.
+This company also holds over 63% of the South African chips market.

 Pioneer Food

 Pioneer Food was recently acquired by PepsiCo in 2020.
-The company is known for its popular snacks like Bokomo Cereals, Spekko, Ceres fruit juice and Sasko bread.
+The company is known for its popular snacks like Bokomo Cereals, Spekko, Ceres fruit juice, and Sasko bread.
 This acquisition helped PepsiCo grow across the entire African continent.

 Pepsico Asia Pacific, Australia/New Zealand, China (APAC)

-It also makes similar products such as Cheetos, Doritos, Lays, Smiths and beverages like Pepsi, 7UP, Aquafina, Mirinda, Mountain Dew, etc. The Chief Executive Officer of the division is Wern-Yuen Tan and is headquartered in Shanghai, China.
+It also makes similar products such as Cheetos, Doritos, Lays, Smiths, and beverages like Pepsi, 7UP, Aquafina, Mirinda, Mountain Dew, etc. The Chief Executive Officer of the division is Wern-Yuen Tan and is headquartered in Shanghai, China.

 Conclusion